istio/istio.io/content/blog/2018/egress-https/index.md

 To demonstrate the scenario of consuming an external web service, I start with a Kubernetes cluster with [Istio installed](/docs/setup/kubernetes/quick-start/#installation-steps).
 Then I deploy [Istio Bookinfo Sample Application](/docs/examples/bookinfo/).
 This application uses the _details_ microservice to fetch book details, such as the number of pages and the publisher.
 The original _details_ microservice provides the book details without consulting any external service.

 The example commands in this blog post work with Istio 1.0+, with or without [mutual TLS](/docs/concepts/security/#mutual-tls-authentication) enabled.

-The Bookinfo configuration files required for the scenario of this post appear starting from [Istio 0.5](https://github.com/istio/istio/releases/tag/0.5.0).
 The Bookinfo configuration files reside in the `samples/bookinfo` directory of the Istio release archive.

 Here is a copy of the end-to-end architecture of the application from the original [Bookinfo sample application](/docs/examples/bookinfo/).